SAP/abap-to-json/docs/advanced.md

 * You deserialize a collection (array/associative array) having objects with heterogeneous structures (for example the same field has a different type depending on object type).
 Using partial deserialization, you can restore such a type as JSON string in ABAP and apply additional deserialization based on the object type later.
 * You serialize ABAP to JSON and have some ready JSON pieces (strings) you want to mix in.

 The solution /UI2/CL_JSON has for this type /UI2/CL_JSON=>JSON (alias for built-in type string).
 ABAP fields declared with this type will be serialized/deserialized as JSON pieces.
-Just to let you know, during serialization from ABAP to JSON, the content of such JSON piece is not validated for correctness, so if you pass an invalid JSON block, it may destroy the complete resulting JSON string at the end.
+During serialization from ABAP to JSON, the content of such JSON piece is not validated for correctness, so if you pass an invalid JSON block, it may destroy the complete resulting JSON string at the end.

 I've included examples of partial serialization/deserialization below.